sentience/kevinyank.com/_posts/2024-01-22-use-tailwindcss-prefixes-for-shared-design-system-components.md

 ## A very brief intro to Tailwind

-[TailwindCSS][] (Tailwind for short) is a not-uncontroversial choice of tool for projects where hand-crafting CSS selectors that apply to semantically meaningful patterns of HTML elements is not beneficial.
+[Tailwind CSS][] (Tailwind for short) is a not-uncontroversial choice of tool for projects where hand-crafting CSS selectors that apply to semantically meaningful patterns of HTML elements is not beneficial.
 We have decided to use it at Culture Amp, the reasons for which deserve an article of their own.
 At the risk of oversimplifying: if the structure of your UI matches the structure of your codebase (i.e. visual blocks tend to correspond to software components rather than sections of a document), you might save time and effort by applying styles to your elements directly in those components, rather than by writing CSS selectors that are tightly coupled to those components' implementation.
 Again, there's a lot more to say here, and I'll try to write it up soon.
 Let me know if you're keen to read it.

 Fundamentally, Tailwind scans your application's source code for class names like this: